Study in Norway: Application Process

 Overview

-Norway is known as the Land of the Fjords.
-But there is so much more to this country than just is natural beauty.
+Norway is known as the Land of the Fjords, but there is so much more to this country than its natural beauty.
 This section gives you an overview of what it's like to study in Norway.

 Education in Norway

 Want to learn about how the higher education system works in Norway?
-Norway is a popular destination for a variety of students, given its diverse programs, free education and its culture and history.
-Take a minute to find out more about the structure of the education system in Norway!
+Norway is a popular destination for international students, given its diverse programs, free education for EU/EEA students, and its culture and history.
+Take a minute to learn more about the structure of the education system in Norway!

 Student Visas & Permits